Weak approximation and the Hilbert property for Campana points: Fibrations and blowups

-In case (b), the divisor class $-K_X - L$ gives rise to a conic fibration of $X$, hence in all cases, $X$ has a conic fibration.
+In case (ii), the divisor class $-K_X - L$ gives rise to a conic fibration of $X$, hence in all cases, $X$ has a conic fibration.
 Let $C$ be the divisor class of the fibres of the conic fibration, and let $U\subset X(\A_K^S)$ be an open subset containing $P_0$.
 Set $A^\circ=A\cap U$.

-(a),(b): Since $X$ contains a rational point and $d \geq 3$, it is unirational (see \cite[Rem.~9.4.11]{POO}).
+(i),(ii) Since $X$ contains a rational point and $d \geq 3$, it is unirational (see \cite[Rem.~9.4.11]{POO}).
 Then $X(K)$ is dense, and we can blow up $Y \xrightarrow{\rho} X$ away from $P_0$ and $D_{\textrm{red}}$ so that $Y$ is a del Pezzo surface over $K$ of degree $2$.
 Let $\calY$ be the $\O_S$-model for $Y$ obtained by blowing up $\calX$ at the corresponding $\O_S$-points.
 Note that the composition $Y\to X\to\P^1$ of $\rho$ with the conic fibration of $X$ induces a conic fibration of $Y$.
-Since $Y$ is a del Pezzo surface of degree $2$, it suffices by Lemma \ref{lem:blowup} to consider the case (c).
+Since $Y$ is a del Pezzo surface of degree $2$, it suffices by Lemma \ref{lem:blowup} to consider the case (iii).